w3f/polkadot-wiki/docs/learn-staking.md

 ```

-Validators can create a cut of the reward that is not shared with the nominators.
-This cut is a
+Validators can create a cut of the reward (a commission) that is not shared with the nominators.
-percentage of the block reward, not an absolute value.
-After the value gets deducted, the remaining
+This cut is a percentage of the block reward, not an absolute value.
+After the commission gets
-portion is based on their staked value and split between the validator and all of the nominators who
+deducted, the remaining portion is based on their staked value and split between the validator and
-have voted for this validator.
+all of the nominators who have voted for this validator.

 For example, assume the block reward for a validator is 10 DOT.
 A validator may specify
-`validator_payment = 50%`, in which case the validator would receive 5 DOT.
+`validator_commission = 50%`, in which case the validator would receive 5 DOT.
 The remaining 5 DOT
 would then be split between the validator and their nominators based on the proportion of stake each
 nominator had.
 Note that validators can put up their own stake, and for this calculation, their
 stake acts just as if they were another nominator.

 Rewards can be directed to the same account (controller), to the stash account (and either
-increasing the staked value or not increasing the staked value), or to a completely custom account.
+increasing the staked value or not increasing the staked value), or to a completely unrelated
-It is also possible to top-up / withdraw some bonded DOT without having to un-stake everything.
-By
+account.
+By using the Extrinsics tab (`Developer -> Extrinsics -> Staking -> Bond`) you can also
-using the Extrinsics tab (`Developer -> Extrinsics -> Staking -> Bond`) you can also send rewards to
+send rewards to "None", effectively burning them.
+It is also possible to top-up / withdraw some
-"None", effectively burning them.
+bonded DOT without having to un-stake all staked DOT.

 For specific details about validator payouts, please see
 [this guide](maintain-guides-validator-payout.md).